beffyd/gardening-project/README.md

 ## How to Fork the Repository:

 Log in (or sign up) to Github.
-Go to the repository for this project, beffyd.github.io/Milestone-Project/ Click the Fork button in the top right corner.
+Go to the repository for this project [github deployed link] Click the Fork button in the top right corner.
 How to Clone